haibuihoang/higrads/README.md

 'draw string 'px' 'py' You are here!'
 ```

-Now running the script (example2.gs), you should get a nice animation drawing the heart (because we set dt to a very small value) and this is the final result which you can print out during Valentine day as a present and prove that science is not so boring.
+Now running the script (example2.gs), you should get a nice animation drawing the heart (because we set dt to a very small value) and this is the final result which you can print out during Valentine day as a present and prove that science is not so boring ;)
 You may notice two functions, ```h_get_px(x)``` and ```h_get_py(y)```, which convert chart coordinate to plotting/physical/paper coordinates.
 A counter part of the two are ```h_get_x(px)``` and ```h_get_y(px)``` will convert from paper coordinates to chart coordinates.

 ![My Heart!](https://raw.githubusercontent.com/haibuihoang/higrads/master/examples/example2.png)